 Day 1: Arrival in Marrakech-Marrakech

-Once you arrive at Marrakech, you will have a free day to make the first contact with the place: Marrakech “One of the four imperial cities of Morocco“.
+obviously, once you arrive at Marrakech, you will have free day to make the first contact with this authentic place: Marrakech “One of the four imperial cities of Morocco“.
 It’s famous for having numerous monuments recognized as world heritage, and for its famous square of Jemaa el Fna.

 You can visit the city’s different and characteristic neighborhoods, the modern city: Guéliz Hivernage Palmeraie, Mellah (the Jewish Quarter) … or carried away through the winding streets of the Medina, to Jmaa el Fna Square, the scene of countless outdoor activities: jugglers, musicians, fakirs, snake charmers …etc to awaken all your senses with its multiple sounds, aromas, flavors and colors that characterize it.
 Accommodation will be in a Riyadh.

 Day 2: Marrakeh -Tizi n’Tichka-Ait Benhaddou- Dades Gorges

 After breakfast, you will head to Dades Gorges.On the way you cross the High Atlas Mountains, crossing the Tizi n’Tichka, threading your way among many peoples of nomadic Berbers who inhabit the area.
 Spectacular scenery that will take you to the Kasbah of Ait Benhaddou, famous as the scene of more than two dozen films, including “Babel”.
 Then,You Continue to Ouarzazate via the Valley of Roses crossing it to get into the Dades gorges, where begins the “road of the thousand kasbahs”.
 Accommodation and dinner at the hotel.